Hypoplastic left heart syndrome

 When to see a doctor

-It's likely that your baby would be diagnosed with hypoplastic left heart syndrome either before birth or soon after.
-However, you should seek medical help if you notice that your baby has any of the signs or symptoms of the condition.
+Most babies with hypoplastic left heart syndrome are diagnosed either before birth or soon after.
+However, seek medical help if you notice that your baby has any of the symptoms of the condition.

-If your baby has signs or symptoms of shock, call 911 or your local emergency number right away.
+If you think that your baby is in shock, immediately call 911 or your local emergency number.

-Hypoplastic left heart syndrome occurs when the baby's heart is developing in the womb.
+Hypoplastic left heart syndrome occurs in the womb when a baby's heart is developing.
 The cause is unknown.
-However, if your family has one child with hypoplastic left heart syndrome, the risk of having another with a similar condition is increased.
+However, having one child with hypoplastic left heart syndrome, increases the risk of having another with a similar condition.

-A normal heart has four chambers, two on the right and two on the left.
-In performing its basic job — pumping blood throughout the body — the heart uses its left and right sides for different tasks.
+The heart has four chambers, two on the right and two on the left.
+In doing its basic job — pumping blood through the body — the heart uses its left and right sides for different tasks.

 The right side moves blood to the lungs.
-In the lungs, oxygen enriches the blood, which then circulates to the heart's left side.
-The left side of the heart pumps blood into a large vessel called the aorta, which circulates the oxygen-rich blood to the rest of the body.
+In the lungs, oxygen enriches the blood, which then moves to the heart's left side.
+The left side of the heart pumps blood into a large vessel called the aorta, which sends the oxygen-rich blood to the rest of the body.

 What happens in hypoplastic left heart syndrome

-In hypoplastic left heart syndrome, the left side of the heart can't properly supply blood to the body because the lower left chamber (left ventricle) is too small or in some cases doesn't exist.
-In addition, the valves on the left side of the heart (aortic valve and mitral valve) don't work properly, and the main artery leaving the heart (aorta) is smaller than normal.
+In hypoplastic left heart syndrome, the left side of the heart can't properly supply blood to the body.
+That's because the lower left chamber (left ventricle) is too small or isn't there.
+Also, the valves on the left side of the heart (aortic valve and mitral valve) don't work properly, and the main artery leaving the heart (aorta) is smaller than usual.

-For the first days of life, the right side of the heart can pump blood both to the lungs and to the rest of the body through a blood vessel that connects the pulmonary artery directly to the aorta (ductus arteriosus).
-The oxygen-rich blood returns to the right side of the heart through a natural opening (foramen ovale) between the right chambers of the heart (atria).
-When the foramen ovale and the ductus arteriosus are open, they are referred to as being "patent."
+After birth, the right side of a baby's heart can pump blood both to the lungs and to the rest of the body through a blood vessel that connects the pulmonary artery directly to the aorta (ductus arteriosus).
+The oxygen-rich blood returns to the right side of the heart through a natural opening (foramen ovale) between the right chambers of the heart.

-If the ductus arteriosus and the foramen ovale close — which they normally do after the first day or two of life — the right side of the heart has no way to pump blood out to the body.
-In babies with hypoplastic left heart syndrome, medication is necessary to keep these connections open and keep blood flowing to the body until heart surgery is performed.
+When the ductus arteriosus and the foramen ovale close — which they usually do after the first day or two of life — the right side of the heart has no way to pump blood to the body.
+Babies with hypoplastic left heart syndrome need medication to keep these connections open and keep blood flowing to the body until they have heart surgery.

-If you already have a child with hypoplastic left heart syndrome, you have a higher risk of having another baby with this or a similar condition.
+People who have a child with hypoplastic left heart syndrome have a higher risk of having another baby with this or a similar condition.

-Beyond family history, there are no clear risk factors for hypoplastic left heart syndrome.
+There are no other clear risk factors for hypoplastic left heart syndrome.

-- Tiring easily when participating in sports or other exercise
+- Tiring easily during sports or other exercise

 - Heart rhythm problems (arrhythmias)